waynodiablo/Oystercard/pills/playing_with_postgres_and_datamapper.md

 The same select command from above will prove that the new data has been added to the students table.

 Try the following exercises:
-  * Add two more entries to the students table.
+  * :exclamation: Add two more entries to the students table.
-  * Delete them.
+  * :exclamation: Delete them.
-  * Update the names of one of them.
+  * :exclamation: Update the names of one of them.

 There is a problem emerging here, however: we're having to write out syntactically difficult and unfamiliar SQL commands to perform basic read / write commands.
 This is where DataMapper comes it.
 DataMapper allows us to deal with our DataBase from a distance via a Ruby interface.